msanchezst/efs-performance/README.md

 Usage
 -----

-1. Save the script as `run_checks.sh`.
-2. Modify the `EFS_MOUNT` variable in the script to specify the location of the EFS mount point.
+1. Modify the `EFS_MOUNT` variable in the script to specify the location of the EFS mount point.
-3. Run the script using the following command:
+2. Run the script using the following command:

 ```
 ./run_checks.sh